How does a High Shear Mixer Work?

 What are some of the everyday consumer goods that can be created using High Shear Mixing?

 Hundreds – if not thousands – of consumer products require the mixing or dispersion of liquid or solid compounds.
-Salad dressings, paints, cosmetics, detergents, shampoos, ointments, and toothpaste, for example, are products where high-shear mixing is used to create a consistent quality product.
+Salad dressings, paints, cosmetics, detergents, shampoos, ointments, and toothpaste, for example, are all products where high-shear mixing is used to create a consistent quality product.
 High shear mixers excel at dispersing difficult to wet powders and rheology modifiers.

 Do laboratory models of High Shear Mixers exist?